stungeye/Applied-Math-For-Games-1/docs/dynamic-content-with-ajax/dynamic-content-with-ajax.md

 - Use the Javascript Fetch API to make HTTP requests from the browser.
 - Use callback functions and promises to deal with the data returned by the Fetch API.
 - Make GET and POST AJAX request using the Fetch API.
-- Understand when it's appropriate to use AJAX on a webpage.

 ## Asynchronous Data Transfer